RUAN0007/rCore-Tutorial-Book-v3/source/chapter2/4trap-handling.rst

 Here we introduce an external symbol ``__alltraps`` and set ``stvec`` to point to its address in Direct mode.
 We implement the assembly code of Trap context save/restore in ``os/src/trap/trap.S``, marked as functions with external symbols ``__alltraps`` and ``__restore`` respectively.
 And we pass ``global_asm The !`` macro to insert the assembly code ``trap.S``.

-The overall process of trap processing is as follows: first save the trap context on the kernel stack through ``__alltraps``, and then jump to the ``trap_handler`` function written in Rust to complete trap invocation and processing.
+The overall process of trap processing is as follows: first save the trap context on the kernel stack through ``__alltraps``, and then jump to the ``trap_handler`` function written in Rust to complete trap dispatching and processing.
 After ``trap_handler`` returns, use ``__restore`` to restore the registers from the trap context saved on the kernel stack.
 Finally, return to the application program execution through a ``sret`` instruction.

 The first is the implementation of ``__alltraps`` that holds the Trap context: